KDE/documentation-docs-labplot-org/source/contribution/contribution.rst

 Documentation
 ##############

-The source of the documentation can be found on: https://invent.kde.org/marmsoler/labplotdocumentation.git The documentation is written in the reStructuredText format: https://www.sphinx-doc.org/en/master/
+The source of the documentation can be found on `GitLab <https://invent.kde.org/marmsoler/labplotdocumentation>`_.

+The documentation is written in the `Sphinx <https://www.sphinx-doc.org/en/master/>`_.

 .. _contribution_programming: